eosnetworkfoundation/docs/docs/10_welcome-to-eosio/index.md

 The technical content developers at Developer Relations endeavor to provide trusted, authoritative, and bug-free documentation on the Antelope Developer Portal.
 However, we may inadvertently miss detecting documentation bugs making their way to production.

-As part of our development community, if you detect a typographical error, or any erroneous representation of the Antelope platform, please submit a [Pull Request (PR)](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) and report the bug to us.
+As part of our development community, if you detect a typographical error, or any erroneous representation of the Antelope framework, please submit a [Pull Request (PR)](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) and report the bug to us.

 See the [Community Contributions](20_community-contributions) section of this portal for detailed instructions on submitting a PR and also filing a new Github issue in the relevant repository.
 Be assured, we appropriately deal with incoming PRs for the enhancement of your developer experience!